dasnoopy/gnome-extensions/README.md

 **how extensions should work to fits my needs:**

+Please note that my programming skills in JS are near to zero.. so this wishlist probbaly will be never implemented

 1) click on icon: a popupover should show current themes settings
 2) a button SWITCH to ADWAITA change theme to ADWAITA
 3) in the mean time the button label change to "RESTORE my theme" or something like that